Docs / Tutorials / Tic-tac-toe

 6. Deploy and play

-Then start two WebSocket clients and exchange moves:
+Then start two WebSocket clients and matchmake into a game:

 # terminal 1